-Frustration at utility rising as California blackouts endure
+Anger rises as California utility imposes more blackouts

 U.S. Rep. Josh Harder, a Democrat from Modesto, said he plans to introduce legislation that would raise PG&E’s taxes if it pays bonuses to executives while engaging in blackouts.

-The Public Utilities Commission plans to open a formal investigation into the blackouts within the next month, allowing regulators to gather evidence and question utility officials.
-If rules are found to be broken, they can impose fines up to $100,000 per violation per day, said Terrie Prosper, a spokeswoman for the commission.
+The California Public Utilities Commission plans to open an investigation into the blackouts that could result in fines against PG&E if it is found to have broken any rules.

-The commission said Monday it also plans to review the rules governing blackouts, will look to prevent utilities from charging customers when the power is off and will convene experts to find grid improvements that might lessen blackouts during next year’s fire season.
+The commission said it also plans to review the rules governing blackouts, will look to prevent utilities from charging customers when the power is off and will convene experts to find grid improvements that might lessen shut-offs next fire season.

-The state can’t continue experiencing such widespread blackouts, “nor should Californians be subject to the poor execution that PG&E in particular has exhibited,” Marybel Batjer, president of the California Public Utilities Commission, said in a statement.
+The state can’t continue experiencing such widespread blackouts, “nor should Californians be subject to the poor execution that PG&E in particular has exhibited,” PUC President Marybel Batjer said in a statement.

-PG&E has set up what it calls Community Resource Centers in areas affected by the power outages, where people can go to charge phones and laptops, get free water, snacks, flashlights and solar lanterns.
-At one of them, in Berkeley, a few dozen people sat around Monday morning charging their phones, comparing outage stories and seeking information.
+PG&E has set up centers where people can go to charge phones and laptops and get free water, snacks, flashlights and solar lanterns.

+At one of them, in Berkeley, a few dozen people sat around charging their phones, comparing outage stories and seeking information.
-“Any word when we’re going to get power?” asked Renata Polt, 87.
-She said she had expected the power might be out for one day and felt “dismay and anger” about the extended outage.

-Cell phone coverage in parts of Berkeley was very spotty during the outage, and residents said they heard it was because cell phone towers didn’t have backup power.
+Cellphone coverage in parts of Berkeley was very spotty during the outage, and residents said they heard it was because cellphone towers didn’t have backup power.

 “It’s like, really?
 Nobody thought of that?” said Alexandra Cons, who lost her house in a deadly 1991 fire that raged through the Berkeley hills.
-This week’s ferocious winds combined with the utter darkness during the blackout at night have been hard on her.

-“It’s hard for me to separate the outage and strong winds from the possibility of losing my home again,” she said.
-“It’s a lot of traumatic memories.”

 Gecker reported from Berkeley and Lafayette, California.
 Associated Press writer Johnathan J. Cooper reported from Phoenix.